Term 2 Week 9 2025 Newsletter

 OSHC Director

-We will be running a JULY SCHOOL HOLIDAY CLINIC for 3 days on the 7th, 8th and 9th of July at Jubilee Reserve, West Lakes Shore 9am to 12pm.
+We will be running a JULY SCHOOL HOLIDAY CLINIC for 3 days on the 7, 8 and 9 July at Jubilee Reserve, West Lakes Shore 9am to 12pm.

-you can use existing registration details, if you are having difficulties signing up due to an email address is already in use or you are unable to log in under child/ren name, please reach out to info@nwjsa.org.au
+- If you are having difficulties signing up due to an email address that is already in use or you are unable to log in under child/ren name, please reach out to info@nwjsa.org.au.

 First Taekwondo

-Should you require any further information or wish to discuss this opportunity, please do not hesitate to contact Carl Fortington on 0488 088 571 or by email at carl.fortington@firsttaekwondo.com.au.
+Should you require any further information or wish to discuss this opportunity, please do not hesitate to contact Carl Fortington:

 Social